Nick-Chapman/sham/README.md

-# bash-sim
+# sham

-Simulate a bash-style shell, coded on top of an unix-style OS.
+`sham` is a command shell which runs on _MeNicks_, a simulated unix-style OS.

+To build, test and run, type `stack run`.

 ### Goal is to better understand: